-3 Field tests results
+3 Field test results

-15 To confirm the advantages of MT station LEMI-420 electric channels the comparative field tests with previous version of the MT station LEMI-417 were made at the site near the village of Kobaky, Ivano-Frankivsk region.
+To confirm the advantages of MT station LEMI-420 electric channels, the comparative field tests with a previous version of MT station LEMI-417 were made at the site near the village of Kobaky, Ivano-Frankivsk region.

-Special attention was paid to the electrodes installation, what is necessary for longterm measurements.
-First, the proper selection of places where the electrodes have to
+Special attention was paid to the electrode installation, which is necessary for long-term measurements.
+First, the proper selection of places where the electrodes have to be buried was made: as far as possible, similar places for the arrangement of two electrodes comprising one measuring line were found using the following principal requirements: the same soil composition and orographic features (i.e. hill-hill or valley-valley, under the tree-under the tree, etc.) and especially moisture conditions.
+The setting of the LEMI-420 and LEMI-417 electrical lines is presented in Fig. 4.

-- 20 be buried was made: as much as possible similar places for the arrangement of two electrodes composing one measuring line were found using following principal requirements: the same soil composition and orographic features (i.e. hill-hill or valley-valley, under the tree-under the tree etc.) and especially moisture conditions.
-The setting of the LEMI-420 and LEMI-417 electrical lines is presented at Fig. 4. - To avoid daily thermal variations the holes depth for electrodes installation was made about 70-80 cm.
-There are two ways to install the electrodes at field works: "bottomup" for long-term installations, more than one week (see Fig. 5a), and in tilted position for short time (see Fig. 5b).
-When preparing installation, the suspension has to be first prepared: it is made mixing the made ground taken from the installation place and 10 % CuSO4 solution in quantity enough to cover the electrode.
+To avoid daily thermal variations, the hole depths for electrode installation were made about 70-80 cm.
+There are two www.geosci-instrum-method-data-syst.net/4/149/2015/ ways to install the electrodes at field works: "bottom up" for long-term installations more than 1 week (see Fig. 5a), and in a tilted position for a short time (see Fig. 5b).
+When preparing installation, the suspension has to be prepared first: it is made by mixing the made ground taken from the installation place and 10 % CuSO4 solution in enough quantity to cover the electrode.